 The "Brigada" Program

 The Brigada program is supported by Poco a Poco San Pedro, because we believe that through these young people, change can happen.

 Five years ago, the General Director of the Jalisco Firefighters and Civil Protection, Señor J. Trinidad Lopez Rivas, set up a "Brigada" Program (“Brigada Estatal de Proteccion Civil y Bomberos J. Trinidad Lopez Rivas, A.C.”), initially for the town of San Pedro Itzicán.
 The area covered by the Brigada includes Mezcala, San Juan Tecomatlán, and the small villages of La Peña, Agua Caliente, La Cuesta, San Sebastián, Chalpicote and La Zapotera.

 The local volunteer "brigada" leader/coordinator is Anita Torres Guerrero, and she coordinates all the Brigada projects and teaches the "Brigada" leaders.
 The "Brigada" members who are selected as youth leaders, must volunteer to help their community and work and help younger youth.
 They learn basic fire-fighting techniques, first aid, rescue, and learn other new skills.

 Being a "Brigada member" means that they must spend time prior to going to, or after school, or at weekends, performing volunteer work for the Brigada, including visiting and helping in their community.
 They Brigada members range in age from 9 to 26 years of age, and there are currently around 25 "Brigadista leaders" enrolled in the program from San Pedro Itizcán and the outlying villages.
 There are many women now involved in the program since 2019.

 The "brigada" leaders, both young men and women are trained as local, back-up firefighters - because the local fire brigade would take a long time reaching the town in an emergency.

-The benefits to the Brigada members is that they get special training (fire-fighting and first aid), help their community, learn leadership skills, take part in community projects, and many other local events.
+Being a Brigada member means they help their community, learn leadership skills, take part in community projects, and help at many other local events.
 They are so proud to wear their uniforms and enjoy the respect and prestige they earn from their volunteer work.

 The Brigada leaders train the youth in their areas, and in their neighborhoods.